MileHacker Logo

 • Engage children with the Junior Ranger program.

-• In winter, the Wolverton Snow Play Area offers fun for kids.
+• In winter, the Wolverton Snow Play The area has fun for children.

 Managing Group Logistics

-• Designate a trip leader to coordinate plans for your group.
+• Designate a trip leader to coordinate plans for the people you're with.

-• Book accommodations and permits well in advance for larger groups.
+• Reserve lodging and permits well in advance for larger groups.

 • Group availability can be limited, so early booking is advisable.